owncloud/web/docs/extension-system/_index.md

 #### Extension Types

-Building an extension is limited to the extension types that are defined by the ownCloud Web extension system.
+For building an extension you can choose from the types predefined by the ownCloud Web extension system.
 See the full list of available extension types below.

 1. `ActionExtension` (type `action`) - An extension that can register `Action` items which then get shown in various places (e.g. context menus, batch actions), depending on their respective scope.
 Most commonly used for file and folder actions (e.g. copy, rename, delete, etc.).
 For details, please refer to the [action docs]({{< ref "extension-types/actions.md" >}})